 The province has estimated oil reserves of almost 1.2 billion barrels, refining and upgrading capacity, and an extensive network of pipelines.
 Saskatchewan is home to a significant portion of the Bakken Formation, one of the largest conventional oil plays in North America.

 Saskatchewan is the third-largest natural gas producer in Canada.
 In 2021, the province produced 143.4 billion cubic feet.
 Estimated recoverable gas reserves are 1.8 trillion cubic feet.

 Opportunities exist in shale gas in central and east-central Saskatchewan.

 Nuclear Energy and Electricity

 Saskatchewan is the world's leading supplier of uranium – 90 per cent is exported, with the remaining 10 per cent fuelling nuclear reactors in Canada.
-The province's uranium is responsible for powering approximately 1 in 20 homes in the United States.
+The province's uranium is responsible for powering approximately one in 20 homes in the United States.

 Saskatchewan's expertise in clean coal technologies is a good example of how the province is committed to "greening up" its conventional energy resources.

 Saskatchewan is a leader in petroleum research, especially in the areas of enhanced oil recovery (EOR) and horizontal well drilling.
 Two commercial EOR projects are currently underway in southeast Saskatchewan using carbon dioxide capture and storage (CCS) technologies.